BrandonXu6106/obsidianpublish/content/thoughts/A Pragmatic Precautionary Principle.md

 > _Final paper for PHIL321_

-The [[Precautionary Principle|Precautionary Principle]] has had many different interpretations across [[game theory]]; there is no single accepted formulation.
+The [[Precautionary Principle|Precautionary Principle](Precautionary%20Principle.md) has had many different interpretations across [[game theory](game%20theory.md); there is no single accepted formulation.
 In general, the Precautionary Principle suggests that we should take appropriate measures to prevent potential harm, even if the likelihood or severity of that harm is uncertain.
-However, part of the reason why there has been such heavy debate around Precautionary Principle is because many terms are already [[meaning-laden]]: it is not always clear what constitutes appropriate precautionary measures, and different stakeholders may have different ideas about what is appropriate in a given situation.
+However, part of the reason why there has been such heavy debate around Precautionary Principle is because many terms are already [[meaning-laden.md]]: it is not always clear what constitutes appropriate precautionary measures, and different stakeholders may have different ideas about what is appropriate in a given situation.

 If the principle is to be useful in policy-making, we must make it more concrete.
 The real meat of the matter comes down to how we characterize what constitutes a relevant thread and what threshold of certainty is necessary to enact action.